PurpleBooth/git-mit/README.md

 git config --global init.templatedir "$HOME/.config/git/init-template"
 ```

+You can also run this on an existing repository, to set up an already
-You can re-initialise all of your repositories, recursively from the
+checked out repository.
+You can re-initialise all of your repositories,
-home directory using this command.
+recursively from the home directory using this command.

 ``` shell
 find "$HOME" -type d -name .git -exec sh -c 'git init "$1"/..' -- {} \;